Focusing on the "Best Interests" of the Child

 - Support and opportunity for interaction with members of extended family of either parent such as grandparents;

 - Interaction and interrelationship with other members of household;

 - Adjustment to school and community;

 - Age and sex of child;

 - Is there a pattern of domestic violence in the home;

 - Parental use of excessive discipline or emotional abuse; and

 - Evidence of parental drug, alcohol or child/sex abuse.

-Remember, "best interests" determinations are generally made by considering a number of factors related to the child's circumstances and the parent or caregiver's circumstances and capacity to parent, with the child's ultimate safety and well-being the paramount concern.
+Remember, best interests determinations are generally made by considering a number of factors related to the child's circumstances and the parent or caregiver's circumstances and capacity to parent, with the child's ultimate safety and happiness being the paramount concern.

 Hiring a Family Law Attorney